SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 var body = new SkilClient.Prediction(); // Prediction | The input NDArray

+var deploymentName = "deploymentName_example"; // String | The unique slug of the deployment

-var modelURI = "modelURI_example"; // String | The URI of the model
+var modelName = "modelName_example"; // String | The unique slug of the model

+var version = "version_example"; // String | A string representing the model version

 var callback = function(error, data, response) {